 The School Leader will be responsible for maintaining student attendance accounting, and for submitting monthly reports of such records to the Governing Board, which will in turn be responsible for preparing reports to be submitted to the appropriate state offices.

-Eye Protection Model Policy[required]
+Eye Protection Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.